Deciding to Apply

 We target a class of 65 to 80 students in Ann Arbor and 30 to 45 students in Los Angeles.

 You will be assigned to a group that will include three to four of your peers.
-Although not all class work will be assigned as a group task, we recognize that many business challenges are analyzed and resolved with a group of colleagues.
+Although not all class work will be assigned as a group task, we recognize that many business challenges are analyzed and resolved most effectively with a group of colleagues.
 Groups will change at least five times in the program to maximize your interaction with other classmates and deepen your network.

 Ann Arbor - Classes are held at Michigan Ross, in facilities designed specifically for the needs of the Executive MBA program.